quadraticmuffin/dittobot/README.md

 pip install -r requirements.txt python end2end.py --name="name"
 ```
-where "name" should be in quotes if there are spaces in the name.
+where "name" should be in quotes if there are spaces in the name, and commonly used/capitalized names should be used when possible ("Cardi B", not "cardi b" or "Belcalis Marlenis Almánzar")
+Since we can't share Twitter API tokens, this currently only works for the public figures which already have word frequencies saved in `./word-freqs`.
 To see some of the inner workings of the chatbot, add the option ```--verbose={1-3}```.
 Default is 1.

 ## Models Used